sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Running in debug mode does a few things:

 * Performs a count() after executing each Processor.
 This makes it easier to track errors.
-It takes out Sparkflows lazy execution from the picture.
+It takes out Sparkflows' lazy execution from the picture.
 * Displays the number of records processed at each stage.
-* Display more information, for each SQL etc. which are being executed.
+* Display more information, for each SQL, etc. which are being executed.